Alison Gilliland

+Gilliland did not contest the 2024 Dublin City Council election.

 Early life and education

 Gilliland was born in Drogheda, County Louth, and grew up in Ballybay, County Monaghan.
 She graduated with a Bachelor of Education from Church of Ireland College of Education awarded by Trinity College Dublin, a Master of Education from Dublin City University, and a Doctor of Education from the University of Nottingham.